-The Yucca Mountain Dump Plan Would Launch Up to 319 Barges of Deadly High-Level Radioactive Waste Onto the Waters of the Delaware Bay
+The Yucca Mountain Dump Plan Would Launch Up to 24 Barges of Deadly High-Level Radioactive Waste onto Cape Cod Bay, Massachusetts Bay, and Boston Harbor

-As part of its plan to transport high-level radioactive waste to Western Shoshone Indian land at Yucca Mountain, Nevada, the U.S. Department of Energy (DOE) proposes up to 319 barges carrying giant high-level radioactive waste containers onto the waters of the Delaware Bay from the Salem/Hope Creek nuclear power plant to the Port of Wilmington.
+As part of its plan to transport high-level radioactive waste to Western Shoshone Indian land at Yucca Mountain, Nevada, the U.S. Department of Energy (DOE) proposes up to 24 barges carrying giant high-level radioactive waste containers onto Cape Cod Bay, Massachusetts Bay, and Boston Harbor.
+Whereas there is currently very little if any high-level radioactive waste in the metropolitan area, this plan would bring many tens to hundreds of tons of these dangerous poisons to densely populated Boston.
 See the second page of this fact sheet for a map of the proposed route.

 Accidents happen.
 But what if high-level radioactive waste is involved?
 U.S. Nuclear Regulatory Commission (NRC) design criteria for atomic waste transport containers are woefully inadequate.
 Rather than full-scale physical safety testing, scale model tests and computer simulations are all that is required.
 The underwater immersion design criteria are meant to "test" (on paper, at least) the integrity of a slightly damaged container submerged under 3 feet of water for 8 hours.
 An undamaged cask is "tested" (on computers, at least) for a 1 hour submersion under 656 feet of water.